andreasemeraro/PlaSim-analysis/README.md

 -step=years of average
 -start=start time for the average

-**N.B: the day start and day stop are not used in this file actually** Then you may run the [cdo_start_2.0.sh](CDO_pre_analysis/cdo_start_2.0.sh) from bash `./cdo_start_2.0.sh`
+**NOTE 4: the day start and day stop are not used in this file actually** Then you may run the [cdo_start_2.0.sh](CDO_pre_analysis/cdo_start_2.0.sh) from bash `./cdo_start_2.0.sh`

 ###  File analysis ###